mIRC-Scripters/mirckb/docs/source/identifiers/bfind.rst

     * - Property
       - Description
+    * - .text
-* text - Treats a numeric N as text instead of bytes value, also decode bytes from utf8 before searching.
+      - - Treats a numeric N as text instead of bytes value, also decode bytes from utf8 before searching.
+    * - .textcs
-* textcs - When M is recognized as text, search is performed as case-sensitive
+      - - When M is recognized as text, search is performed as case-sensitive
+    * - .ansi
-* ansi - the bytes of the binvar are not decoded from utf8 before searching.
+      - The bytes of the binvar are not decoded from utf8 before searching.
+    * - .regex
-* .regex - performs a regex search, you can use the optional 4th name parameter to reference captured group later on.
+      - performs a regex search, you can use the optional 4th name parameter to reference captured group later on.
 The N parameter is the Nth position in the binvar at which the input string for the regex engine starts,  so that $bfind(&var,3,/^pattern/).regex are possible where ^ matches because the input string starts at byte 3 in the binvar.

 .. note:: Searches for text are case-insensitive by default.